Reconciling observed and simulated stellar halo masses: The stellar halos of simulated galaxies

 \subsection{Variation of simulated stellar halo properties}

 The galaxies in our sample have a wide variety of accretion histories, and differ substantially in the present-day morphologies of both their stellar halos and their disk-bulge systems (Garrison-Kimmel et al. in prep).
 Figure \ref{fig:mhalo-cdf} shows how the wide variation in the accretion histories of the galaxies is reflected in the radial distribution of their accreted material.
-The $y$ axis shows the fraction of accreted material (defined as $\dform\! >\!
+The left-hand panel shows a broad diversity in the fraction of accreted material, relative to the total stellar mass within 50 kpc, as a function of radius (computed using bins of 5000 star particles).
+The range of radii where the transition from mostly in situ to mostly accreted material occurs is quite broad, consistent with the results of \citet{2016MNRAS.458.2371R} for a much larger sample of simulated galaxies in this stellar mass range.
+In the right-hand panel of the figure, the $y$ axis shows the fraction of accreted material (defined as $\dform\! >\!
 30$ kpc) presently at distances larger than $x$, relative to the total accreted mass within 100 kpc, for each simulated galaxy.
-The degree of central concentration of the accreted material varies widely from halo to halo: the half-mass radius can be anywhere from 5 to 50 kpc, varying by an order of magnitude for a range of about a factor 7 in host stellar mass.
-For comparison, the ratio of largest to smallest $r_{90}$ within our sample, which measures the size of the \emph{total} stellar mass, is 4.3.
+The degree of central concentration of the accreted material also varies widely from halo to halo: the half-mass radius of the accreted component can be anywhere from 5 to 50 kpc, varying by an order of magnitude for a range of about a factor 7 in host stellar mass.
+For comparison, the ratio of largest to smallest $r_{90}$ within our sample, which measures the extent of the \emph{total} stellar mass, is 4.3.
 No trend with host stellar mass is apparent in Figure \ref{fig:mhalo-cdf}.
+An investigation of the Spearman rank coefficient, which was used to test for correlations between the half-mass radius of the accreted material and the host stellar mass, bears this out: the value of $r_\mathrm{Sp}=-0.24$ is in the 16th percentile of correlation values computed for a bootstrapped sample of 1000 shuffled versions of the same data.
+These are approximately normally distributed, thus the computed value is roughly $1\sigma$ from the median of the decorrelated samples, indicating a statistically insignificant degree of correlation.